 What is Apple’s “Mastered for iTunes” format?

 Apple has always been on the forefront of increasing the quality of the music in their iTunes catalog.
 Right now when you download a song, you’ll receive it in the 256kbps AAC format.
 Yes, it’s a lossless format in which you are losing some data.
-But it’s very small and it’s hard to prove any audible difference, even in blind tests.
+But it’s very small and it’s hard to prove any audible difference with average listeners, even in blind tests.
 Simply put it’s a great format, but it’s only as good as the music you put in there.

 The said, Apple started a process or rather a methodology called Mastered for iTunes (MFiT).
 It is a process that mastering engineers follow in order to submit the “highest quality master” to Apple for sale through iTunes.
 Mat Leffler-Schulman / Mobtown Studios are certified by Apple and are on the Provider’s List to deliver this service.
 Only masters from certified mastering facilities can be submitted to Apple or iTunes as MFiT.
 But it is any better?